Colliers International has launched an online petition to stop the Government’s planned postponement of the 2015 business rates revaluation.

 If implemented, businesses will continue to pay business rates based on property values in 2008, instead of current values, which are considerably less.
 For the retail sector in particular this could have a devastating impact.

 According to research by Colliers International, many retail centres in towns and cities across the UK have seen significant falls in rental value since 2008, with some of the worst hit regions falling by as much as 27 per cent.
+Retail values in the East Midlands fell by 20 per cent.
 London’s West End was the only retail area to see rental values increase, rising by 26 per cent, over the same period.

 “At a time when businesses need all the support they can get from Government, this is just another slap in the face.
 And while the Government is stating that it won’t increase rate bills more than inflation, postposing the revaluation means many businesses are being denied decreases in real terms.